LaurieMcCulloch/Roll_a_Ball_Evolved/Docs/DEVLOG.md

 * Implement CCD to load levels, based on [YouTube tutorial by Dilmer Valecillos](https://www.youtube.com/watch?v=BXdwcSLWXK4)

     1. Started by installing the Addressables package with the Unity Package Manager
-    2. Opened the Addressable Groups window and dragged the two levels intoa new Group called StarterLevel
+    2. Opened the Windows > Asset Management > Addressable Groups window docked it to the top of the UI
+    3. Created a new Packed Assets Group called 'StarterLevels' set it as the Default group and deleted the previously default group and dragged the two levels intoa new Group 4.
+Put the things you want to change after the game has been built into the group, e.g. Level scenes, they will be flagged as addressibles in the Inspector.